pybitcash/bitcash/bitcash/bitpusher/README.rst

     0e 6a 02 6d01 09 626974505553484552

-Currently (this module) only allows up to 220 bytes maximum - as multiple OP_RETURNS in one transaction is considered non-standard.
+Currently (this module) only allows up to 220 bytes maximum - as multiple OP_RETURNS in one transaction are considered non-standard.

 Manual method (see below)